 About the Building

-Written in 1974 by Earle G. Shettleworth, Director of the Maine Historic Preservation Commission, Prior to the founding of The Chocolate Church Arts Center.
+Written in 1974 by Earle G. Shettleworth, Director of the Maine Historic Preservation Commission

 Bath possesses two major Gothic Revival Churches, of the 1840’s which each interpret the medieval style in a distinctive manner.
 In 1843 the local master builder, Anthony C. Raymond, Created a powerful Gothic statement through the use of the traditional New England church form for the Winter Street Church.
 Three years later a young Boston architect, Arthur Gilman, designed Central Church, an impressive and sophisticated expression of medieval English architecture.